joestubbs/coe379L-sp24/docs/unit03/mlops.rst

 We can add the ``models`` directory to the ``tensorflow/serving`` image to serve our model.
 We can either create a new image using a Dockerfile and the ``FROM tensorflow/serving``.
-To save time, I'll just mount our model directly into the image (but this is not best practice):
+To save time, I'll just mount our model directly into the image (but this is not best practice): be sure to mount the entire ``models`` directory on your host to ``/models`` in the container, and make sure that the folder structure resembles that above or else the Tensorflow Serving server will not be able to find/process your models.

 We'll also map port ``8501`` to the host, since that's the port Tensorflow Serving using by default, and we'll aslo need to set the ``MODEL_NAME`` environment variable to the name of our model.